-When shot into the air in the form of a vapor, environmental probiotics claim to naturally crowd out the bad guy bacteria that cause smells and health challenges, and even consume some of the irritants that negatively affect your microbiome.
+When shot into the air in the form of a vapor, environmental probiotics help to naturally crowd out the bad guy bacteria that cause smells and health challenges, and even consume some of the irritants that negatively affect your microbiome.

-Some types may even perform bioremediation on an environment––a process in which powerful probiotic bacteria actually break down the pollutants in stagnant or contaminated air and then repopulate the indoor environment with beneficial bacteria, taking care of the issue and making it much less likely for it to reoccur all at once.
+Some types may even perform bioremediation on an environment––a process in which powerful probiotic bacteria actually break down the pollutants in stagnant or contaminated air and then replenish the indoor environment with beneficial bacteria, taking care of the issue and making it much less likely for it to reoccur all at once.

 What can you do to support your environment, and in turn support your health?

 While you won't have total control over all the indoor spaces you spend time in, you do have a lot of control over your home environment, which still makes up a big portion of where you spend your time.
 So try these three tips to make your home's indoor microbiome as gut-friendly as possible:

 1. Focus on your air, not your hygiene.

 At least not quite so much.
 Overcleaning (which to many of us just looks like “normal” cleaning) using harsh, artificial chemicals is really hard on your body and your home’s microbiome, and simply isn’t necessary for good hygiene.
 Plus, our overuse of antibacterial cleaning products is really counterproductive in the long term, since it creates the perfect conditions for inhospitable bacteria to get in and take over.